CargoSense/fable/README.md

 # Fable

-This project does not work yet, do not use.

 ## Design Philosophy

 - Easy to retrofit
 - Drop in compatible with Ecto tests (async included)
 - No footguns.
 Event log should always be consistent.
-- Events go on an important "umbrella" database record.
+- Events are serialized around important "aggregate" database records.

-###